oyeleyemustapha/codeigniter-resources-i-like/README.md

 # Awesome Learning Resources for Codeigniter

 This repo contains list of awesome resources i used while learning the codeigniter framework.
+Feel free to add more resources that has helped you while using codeigniter.
+Share this repo among your friends.

 ## Table of Contents
 - [Documentation](#document)